 It’s almost Summer!
 If you are like us, you can’t wait to get outside, enjoy the fresh air, and have fun!
 If you are a regular here, you know just how much we love science.
-For us, summer is a the perfect time to do some of the science activities for kids we have been putting on our to do list all year.
+For us, summer is the perfect time to do some of the summer science activities for kids we have been putting on our to-do list all year.
 If you are looking for inexpensive, easy projects that are great for summertime, you have come to the right place!

 Icy Science Activities for Kids